 B.A.
 (Double Honours)

 Gantt Memorial Lecture to Pavlovian Society in October, 2000, with overhead picture of Australian philosopher John Anderson.
 For published, written version of this lecture, see http://www.psych.utoronto.ca/~furedy/Papers/sd/ganitl71.htm.
 For a note on Anderson and disinterestedness, see Appendix at the end of this paper.
-For an extract of a 1961 paper of Anderson’s that is relevant to the current intellectually barbaric, culture-of-comfort approach to universities together with a couple of more recent comments, see http://www.psych.utoronto.ca/~furedy/classicmodes.doc.
-For a recent summary of his significance for Australian culture, see Philosophy, A Matter of Life and Death.
+For a recent summary of his significance for Australian culture, see http://www.ephilosopher.com/article691.html.

 Emeritus Professor of Psychology, University of Toronto (2005)